AetherraLabs/Aetherra/docs/PROJECT_OVERVIEW.md

 - QFAC remains an optional extension; primary memory engine is AetherraMemoryEngine, with graceful degradation when quantum libraries are unavailable.
 - The Hub server, federation, telemetry, and signing are designed to be present when optional dependencies are installed; tests include non-strict paths to keep CI green.

+Stats enhancements:

+- The /api/stats payload includes a lyrixa_chat object with best-effort availability:
+  - { registered: bool, status?: "healthy"|"degraded"|..., registered_at?, last_heartbeat? }
+  - If registry is not available, registered will be false.